 Standard Paysera commission fees for money transfer/withdrawal are applied.

 We will not redeem the value of the funds on your account to you if your request for redemption of the funds is more than six years after the date of termination or expiry of this agreement.

 All funds will be returned to a bank account of your choice in euro.
 We reserve the right to see proof of your ownership of the bank account before transferring funds to it.
 To enable us to comply with our legal obligations, we may ask you to provide us with certain information such as identification documents before we can process your refund request.
 In case we cannot repay funds to the account indicated by you due to reasons beyond our control, we will notify you thereof immediately.
 Then we ask you to indicate another account or provide additional information necessary to repay the funds (execute a payment).

 Please also refer to section 28 below for the circumstances in which we do not give you a refund.

-22. Is money on my Paysera Visa debit card account protected like my bank account?
+22. Is money on my Visa payment card account protected like my bank account?

 The account and associated card are an electronic money product and although we are supervised by the Bank of Lithuania, it is not covered by the Deposit Insurance Fund of the Republic of Lithuania.
 No other compensation scheme exists to cover losses claimed in connection with the account and associated card.
 We will however ensure that any funds received by you are held in a segregated account so that should we become insolvent your funds will be protected against claims made by our creditors.